califyn/webtoon-llm-analysis/README.md

 ## How it works

 In this analysis, I scraped 48 popular webcomics off of the [Webtoons](https://www.webtoons.com/en/) platform with selenium-wire.
 Each webcomic had its first 10 episodes OCR'd into pure text with Tesseract, cleaned minimally, and then the cleaned text embedded in 1024 (small) or 4096 (large) dimensions with Cohere's API to form one high-dim embedding for each webcomic.
+I used scikit-learn and NumPy to run analyses, and matplotlib for plotting.

 ## Results